 - To reinforce and extend students’ academic and professional experience as a means of improving professional competence;

-- To afford students with the opportunity to undertake original research in their areas of specializations, both independently and in collaboration with the faculty;
+- To afford students with the opportunity to undertake original research in their areas of specialization, both independently and in collaboration with the faculty;

 - To provide students with the ability and resources to integrate their research into the community of scholars and professionals in a particular academic discipline;